marksverdhei/thoughts-materialized/README.md

 _Thoughts, materialized_ is the name of my personal collection of texts describing concepts I have been pondering, opinions and hypotheses I have made.
+It will contain typographical errors, ortographical errors, and other editorial mistakes, as I will not use language models/AI to write the content _for_ me.
+These thoughts have no middleman.

 ### Thoughts / Index